sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
+		-Finalized CAD Schematic and PCB Layout
+		-Design Reviewed and got reviewed by Team 9 and Team 12 -Sent Finzlized PCB over to OSH Park to be fabricated.

 	Eric Sanman

 	Chuong Vo
+		- Design Reviewed Teams 9 and 12 (3)
+		- Quality check and Finalized PCB (2)

 	Sierra Buckley
-		- design review with 2 teams (2)
+		- design review with 2 teams (3)
 		- PCB finalization with team (2)

 	Chris Crider
 		-worked through final amount of debugging and rearranging parts for effects
 		- began testing OLED and PWM functions

 ##Next Week
 	Team Plan
+		-Coordinate and pick a time to do presentation -Begin to plan what to do/say in presentation.

 	Eric Sanman

 	Chuong Vo
+		-Sign up for Demo time (1)

-	Sierra Buckley
+		-Wait in anticipation for PCB and parts to arrive Sierra Buckley
 		- thanksgiving week, sign up for demo time (1)